Tuesday, July 15, 2014

 Some people ask "what if the original tweet is too long"?
-I say that if you really can't shorten or edit it, then forget it.
+I say that if you really can't shorten it, edit it, or use a "longer tweet" service, then forget it.
 Why punish your followers by injecting spam into their stream?
 Your followers are looking for stuff from you, not from strangers.
 Stuff from strangers, which they didn't ask for and don't recognize, has a name: it's called s.p.a.m.
 [When people complain that they've been seeing a lot of tweets in their stream from people they don't recognize, that's because of peeps using twitter's rubber stamp button].

 * [a] In the 2010 round of Shorty Awards voting, people were advised that one way to vote was by retweeting.
 The retweet votes were retrieved through Twitter search with the aid of Twitter hashtags.
 Apparently none of the votes lodged by the "fake retweet" button were counted, since the tweet had no URL, hence no identity, of its own.
 It is unclear what votes were or were not counted in the 2011 Shorty Awards. [b] Many tweeters, and many internet twitter applications, use keyword searches in Twitter search to find new people to follow who share similar interests; all use of Twitter's pseudo-retweet is excluded from such searches (Let's say, for example, I am looking to find new people to follow who are interested in indigenous peoples' rights, and use the hashtag #indigenous or the term "indigenous" to locate them.
 Or let's say I'm asking Mr. Tweet or some other application which helps with "friend finding" to find me people who tweet using the keyword "indigenous".
 And let's say you're someone who constantly uses twitter's fake retweet technology to send out tweets using the hashtag #indigenous.
 I will never even learn of your existence, because my search will turn up NONE of your pseudo-retweets.
 The poor saps who use Twitter's fake retweet are constantly losing opportunities to make new friends who share similar interests.)